 Kara grew up on the east coat as a child of two teachers.
 Kara always knew she wanted to work in early childhood.
 Even as a high school student, she organized a volunteer program for her classmates to read aloud to local elementary classrooms.
 While attending Boston University (B.A.
 Environmental Science), she worked as an outreach educator at the New England Aquarium.

 Upon graduation, Kara joined AmeriCorps as an Environmental Educator in the bay area of California.
 It was an unbelievable opportunity to blend her two passions of education and the environment.
 Working with ages 4 through 16, Kara organized recycling programs, reuse art projects and organic gardening projects.
-These are skills she hopes to draw from in the Cottontail classroom.

-Jennifer P., Lead Toddler Classroom
+Janie C., Lead Toddler Classroom

 Prairieland Montessori – Copyright 2013-2017